tiagomms/xr-portfolio/_posts/2023-08-22-xr-design-fellowship-module-02-pre-assign.md

 ---

-## 02. Module 02 - Concept Ideation and XR Storyboarding: Pre-Assignment
+## 01. Module 02 Pre-Assignment - Concept Ideation and XR Storyboarding: Virtual Bowls

 For more information on the module, please check the main article [Module 02 - Concept Ideation and XR Storyboarding Overview](../xr-design-fellowship-module-02/).